-The Applicant supplied a material safety data sheet (MSDS) on copper citrate, which detailed the acute effects of copper citrate and indicated that no subchronic, long-term studies, reproductive/developmental, genotoxicity studies were available with the main toxicological consideration being the inherent toxicity of copper.
-The LD50 was 1580 mg/kg bw/day indicating that copper citrate was of very low acute toxicity.
+The Applicant supplied a material safety data sheet (MSDS) on copper citrate, which detailed the acute effects of copper citrate and indicated that no subchronic, long-term studies, reproductive/developmental, genotoxicity studies were available.
+The $LD{50}$ was 1580 mg/kg bw/day indicating that copper citrate was of very low acute toxicity.
 There is no new data on the safety of copper citrate in the scientific literature in searches conducted to date by FSANZ.

-However, during the review of the Australia New Zealand Food Standards Code an assessment of the safety of copper and its subsequent compounds was undertaken (Attachment 2).
+However, during the review of the Code an assessment of the safety of copper and its subsequent compounds was undertaken (Attachment 2).
 Copper is actively absorbed from the gastrointestinal tract, however, most mammals, including humans, have the capacity to maintain copper homeostasis by a combination of decreased absorption and increased excretion.
 This is reflected by the range of adult oral intake that can be ingested without any apparent detrimental health effect (between 1 and 13mg/day).
-Furthermore, as copper rarely occurs at high levels in foods other than liver, its potential to cause toxicity in healthy populations is probably limited.

-Based on the previous evaluation of copper (see Safety Assessment Report, Summary and conclusions in Attachment 2), and that copper citrate will be used to replace currently permitted copper sulphate (which from the previous toxicological evaluation suggested that they both have similar toxicity profiles) the use of copper citrate in wine raises no specific public health and safety problems.
+Copper citrate will be used to replace currently permitted copper sulphate.
+Based on the previous evaluation of copper, which suggested that they both have similar toxicity profiles, the use of copper citrate in wine raises no specific public health and safety problems.
 Dietary exposure via wine would also be limited due to the low residues of copper citrate in the final product.

-5.2 Technological justification for copper citrate
+5.2 Technological need for copper citrate

 Copper citrate consists of light blue/green granules, which have a neutral smell, and are insoluble in water.
-In the current application copper citrate is added to wine as a 2 % copper citrate solution coated onto bentonite.
+In the current application copper citrate is added to wine as a 2% copper citrate solution coated onto bentonite.